What Happens to People Who Never Heard the True Religion?

 Key takeaways

-• All three traditions distinguish sharply between willful rejection of known truth and genuine ignorance — divine justice is the common thread.
+• All three traditions distinguish sharply between willful rejection of known truth and innocent ignorance — the former is condemned, the latter treated with greater leniency.

 FAQs